audibleblink/git-ls/readme.md

 ## Examples

-Below are some useful filter to use with `jq`
+Below are some useful filters to use with `jq`, the CLI json parser.

 ```bash
 # Just private gists